M3ndux/Vidly-React/README.md

 ![License: MIT](https://img.shields.io/badge/Language-Javascript-green.svg)

-- A movie rental react app
+- This is a simple movie rental react app.

-- You'll require to start your mongod service to run the backend for the app
+- To run the app, you'll require to start your mongod service.

-- Run the backend by executing the following:
+- Then run the backend by executing the following:

 ```bash
 $ git clone https://github.com/justiceevan/vidly-api-node.git